mrazjava/playground/README.md

 # Github Playground
-A dummy project I use to test new github features.
+A dummy project I use to test github features that are not familiar to me.
 For example, I play around here when I experiment with github actions, webhooks, and generally features that interact with pushes to a repo.

 The sources in this repo for all practical purposes are irrelevant.
 I started with a stock boot